alxrojas/dicomhandler/docs/source/tutorial/basic/tutorial.rst

 .. _here: https://dicom.innolitics.com/ciods/

-The core of our package is the class ``Dicominfo``.
+The core of our package is the class ``DicomInfo``.
 The class can be instantiated by means of ``pydicom`` objects that contain the DICOM files described above.
 From a practical point of view, a Dicominfo object can be instantiated with zero and up to three ``pydicom`` objects that represents the three DICOM files.
 The goals of the class are the managing, format converting and the reporting of data summaries about the ``pydicom`` objects contained in the class.

-The ``report`` method, that is not contained in the class ``Dicominfo``, is used for generating a excel file that contains information about RT Structure file.
+The ``report`` method, that is not contained in the class ``DicomInfo``, is used for generating a excel file that contains information about RT Structure file.
 The *datasets* folder, that contains some DICOM files, is in the directory package *folder -> docs -> source -> tutorial -> datasets*.

 ---------------
 Dicominfo class
 ---------------
-Now we describe how this ``Dicominfo`` stores, manages and converts DICOM files.
+Now we describe how this ``DicomInfo`` stores, manages and converts DICOM files.

 Storing DICOM
 -------------

-We read the DICOM file before storing it in a instance of ``Dicominfo`` class.
+We read the DICOM file before storing it in a instance of ``DicomInfo`` class.
 The first thing to do, before storing a DICOM file, is reading it.
 In order to read it, we import ``os`` package (used for retrieving the path in which are the DICOM files) and ``pydicom`` package_ (used for reading a DICOM file).
 The extension of a DICOM file is .dcm.
 In the following example, the variable *patient.dicom_struct* contains a RT Structure.